 In the case that the grading on A is nontrivial, this was proved already in [Sav19, Th.
-1.5], although the proof there left many details to the reader.
-The argument given here is based instead on ideas from [BSW18], which computed the Grothendieck ring in the special case that $A = \Bbbk$ .
-We also explain a sense in which the comultiplication $\Delta{llm}$ categorifies the comultiplication on q-Heisk(A) (Theorem 10.6).
+1.5], although the proof there left many details to the reader and it was assumed there that additional relations were imposed in the category, allowing one to reduce degree zero bubbles to scalars.
+The argument given here is based instead on ideas from [BSW18], which computed the Grothendieck ring in the special case that A = k.
+These methods allow us to give a more concise argument that also does not require the additional bubble relations needed in [Sav19, Th.
+1.5].
+This provides another example of the power of the categorified comultiplication technique.
+We also explain a sense in which the comultiplication $\Delta{l|m}$ categorifies the comultiplication on q-Heis $k(A)$ (Theorem 10.6).

 We do make one simplifying assumption compared to [Sav19]: we assume throughout that A is a symmetric graded Frobenius superalgebra.
-This greatly simplifies the exposition and covers most of the cases of current interest (in particular, zigzag algebras and group algebras of finite groups).
+This greatly simplifies the exposition and covers most of the cases of current interest, including zigzag algebras (where the Frobenius Heisenberg category is related to the geometry of the Hilbert scheme [CL12] and vertex operators [CL11]) and group algebras of finite groups (where the Frobenius Heisenberg category provides a tool for studying representations of wreath product groups and their higher level analogues).
 The one exception is the case where A is a rank one Clifford algebra, which is excluded by our assumption.
 Nevertheless, we expect that the methods of the current paper could be adapted to the Clifford case in one of two ways.
 One method is to relax the assumption that A is symmetric, and keep track of the Nakayama automorphism as in [Sav19].
 Alternatively, one can allow the trace map of A to be odd, in which case the (polynomial) dot generators become odd.
 This is considered in the case k = -1 in [RS17].
 We expect the Clifford case to be treated in detail in [CK].

-2. MONOIDAL SUPERCATEGORIES
+2. Monoidal supercategories